 You’ll notice that the Britannia £2 coin isn’t listed, this is because it is a definitive design, however the mintage increased to just over 3.5 million.

-It will be very interesting to see how these new mintage figures effect the Scarcity Indexes.
-The quarterly update is due in June, so keep your eyes peeled!
+It will be very interesting to see how these coins fare in our updated Scarcity Indexes which will be released in July, so keep your eyes peeled for any changes.

 And keep hold of your coins – you never know what they might be worth in the future!
 Remember you can Find, Collect and Swap all your coins for FREE with the Change Checker App: http://www.changechecker.org